SpaceSocks/AI-GameDev-Evolver/README.md

 -   **High-Priority Tasks:** The AI is explicitly instructed to treat this checklist as its highest priority.
 In each iteration, it must review the list and address an outstanding note before it can pursue its own ideas for improvement.

 ### 4. Unprecedented Transparency
-The AI GameDev Evolver is designed to make the AI's "thinking" process as transparent as possible.
+EvoForge is designed to make the AI's "thinking" process as transparent as possible.
 -   **Evolution Log:** A detailed, real-time log shows every action the AI takes.
 More importantly, it displays the AI's structured thoughts for each iteration:
     -   **[Analysis]:** The AI's breakdown of the current game state, code, and visuals.
     -   **[Thought]:** Its reasoning process for deciding what to do next, including how it's addressing developer notes.